lineality/cs-computer-science-curriculum/README.md

 # Approaches To Designing a "CS" Curriculum
+## In this guide we will sample from all of the following approaches.

 1. Follow curricula posted by established institutions: http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/ You could source a topic/skill list from this as a content map, and then source further instruction from online.
 Note: This will likely be shifted towards abstract principles (and away from practical implementation)